dorkodu/business/simple business plan.md

 **`Precursors` :** **Human Degrading** (Breakdown of sensemaking/choicemaking).

 - We use mostly the Internet to exchange information for the last three decades.

-It gives us a big opportunity of global connectivity but we still use documents to embed information into text; structure, store and share our knowledge.
+  - (+) it gives us a big opportunity of global connectivity.
+  - (-) we still use *documents* to embed information into text; structure, store and share our knowledge.

   **This is why it is still inefficient to acquire knowledge from the web.**